hashkat/hashkat/docs/input.md

   true
 ```

-If *true* the number of simulated months through a simulation will be displayed on the screen and a message will be printed to the screen once the simulation has finished.
+If *true*, when a network simulation is stopped or completed, a message will print to the screen stating the reason why the simulation was completed, that analysis files are being created and that this can be aborted by pressing **Ctrl-c** multiple times, and, if the analysis files have been created, that the analysis is complete.

 #### Stdout Summary